Higgs fields, non-abelian Cauchy kernels and the Goldman symplectic structure: Introduction and results

-Finally we analyze the singularity structure of the Malgrange--Fay form $\Malg$; it is ill--defined on the non-abelian theta divisor $\thetadiv$ and we show that it is a {\it logarithmic form} with a simple pole along $\thetadiv$ and residue equal to $ h^1(\E)$ (Thm. \ref{theoremFay}):
+Finally we analyze the singularity structure of the Malgrange--Fay form $\Malg$; it is ill-defined on the non-abelian theta divisor $\thetadiv$ and we show that it is a {\it logarithmic form} with a simple pole along $\thetadiv$ and residue equal to $ h^1(\E)$ (Theorem~\ref{theoremFay}):

 This is the parallel of a result of Fay (Theorem 2 in \cite{Fay92}).
-However the form that Fay introduced in loc. cit. was not identified with the tautological form on the cotangent bundle of the moduli space, and furthermore no connection with the Goldman bracket was identified.
+However the form that Fay introduced in loc. cit. was not identified with the tautological form on the cotangent bundle of the moduli space, and furthermore no connection with the Goldman bracket was established.

 As a logarithmic form, the Malgrange--Fay form $\Malg$ has the same singularities, locally, as the differential of the logarithm of a determinant; this is identified as the determinant of the inverse to the Brill--Noether--Tyurin matrix used in the construction of the non-abelian Cauchy kernel.